Frequently asked questions

 The Pilgrimage of Remembrance occurs during the summer months once every two years.
-The next one is scheduled for July, 2021.
+The next Pilgrimage is scheduled for July 2023.
 Due to the ongoing COVID-19 pandemic, the Pilgrimage next year may be impacted.
 Check back regularly on our website and social channels for updates.

 At this time we only support the Legion pilgrimages.
 We are considering the future support of groups and organizations that conduct Pilgrimages of Remembrance and that align with Foundation mission and goals.

 Yes, original artwork is returned to the artist.
 Winning artwork remains with the Foundation for a one-year period, until pre-determined display dates are over.

 Yes, winning submissions from each year’s contest can be found on the Foundation’s website.
 Follow the link to Remembrance Contests.